Glen Chapple: Captaincy

-Coaching Career
+Coaching career

 In 2014, Chapple was appointed as a bowling coach at Lancashire, while continuing to play.
-After Ashley Giles left to rejoin Warwickshire, Chapple was appointed as Lancashire's head coach on the 17th of January 2017.
+After Ashley Giles left to rejoin Warwickshire, Chapple was appointed as Lancashire's head coach on 17 January 2017.
 In Chapple's first season as head coach, Lancashire finished second in the County Championship, although a season of struggle followed in 2018 and Lancashire were relegated to Division Two.
 However, they went unbeaten in the following season and earned an immediate return to Division One.